-- In addition to the requirements for the BSPS major, all students in the university follow the "pattern of degree requirements" in the AUHS Catalog.
-The minimum requirement for graduation is 213 quarter credit units of prescribed Bachelor's degree courses. - 2.
-Completion of course requirements within 4 $\frac{1}{2}$ years of entrance to the program. - Students must complete all coursework, examinations and clinical experiences with a cumulative grade point average of 2.00 or a letter grade of C or higher - Present at Poster Session for a selected drug, medical device or research question on health care and present a final paper for that poster session - Complete at least 100 clock hours of community service in University sponsored community driven initiatives. - 6.
+In addition to the requirements for the BSPS major, all students in the university follow the "pattern of degree requirements" in the AUHS Catalog.
+The minimum requirement for graduation is 189 quarter credit units of prescribed Bachelor's degree courses.

+Completion of course requirements within 4% years of entrance to the program.

+Students must complete all coursework, examinations and clinical experiences with a cumulative grade point average of 2.00 or a letter grade of C or higher

+Present at Poster Session for a selected drug, medical device or research question on health care and present a final paper for that poster session

+Complete at least 100 clock hours of community service in University sponsored community driven initiatives.

 Each BSPS student is required to maintain a portfolio showcasing his/her work, education, and learning experiences while attending the AUHS BSPS Program.
 Refer to Portfolio Content Guidelines.
 Successful completion of the Student Portfolio is contingent upon the maintenance of the Portfolio throughout the BSPS program, and will be used as a basis for evaluation and to provide evidence of growth.
-A satisfactorily completed portfolio is a requirement for graduation from the program. - Students are eligible for graduation upon completion of all the University and BSPS program requirements.
+A satisfactorily completed portfolio is a requirement for graduation from the program.

-Required General Education Courses
+The Bachelor of Science degree in Pharmaceutical Sciences is awarded upon the recommendation of the faculty when the candidate has successfully completed all the required and designated coursework.

+REQUIRED GENERAL EDUCATION COURSES

+Ouarter

+Course Number Course Name Credit

-Course Number Course Name Quarter Credits
+Course Number Course Name Units

 Art 200 Medical Illustration I 3

 Art 300 Medical Illustration II 3

+Human Anatomy with 4

-Biology 200A & 200AL Human Anatomy with Laboratory 4
+Biology 200A & 200AL Laboratory 4

-Biology 200B & 200BL Human Physiology with Laboratory 4
+Biology 200B & 200BL Human Physiology with 4

-Chemistry 100 Basic Chemistry 4
+0.5 Laboratory 7

-Chemistry 151 A&B Chemistry 151 A&B L General, Organic and Bio-Chemistry with Laboratory 6
+Chemistry 151 A&B General, Organic and Bio- 6

+Chemistry 151 A&B L Chemistry with Laboratory Ü

-Communications 150 Oral Communications & Public Speech 4
+Communications 150 Oral Communications & 4

+Public Speech ,

-English 098 Fundamentals of English Reading and Writing 4
+English101 English College 4

-English101 English College Composition I 4
+Fr11-1- 207 Composition I 4

 English 207 Creative Writing 4

 History 101 American History & Constitution 4

-Mathematics 098 Fundamentals of Mathematics 4

 Mathematics 110 Quantitative Reasoning 4

+Microbiology with

-Microbiology 201 & 201L Microbiology with Laboratory 4
+Microbiology 201 & 201L Laboratory 4

 Philosophy 160 Critical Thinking 4

-Political Science 101 American Political Institutions 4
+Political Science101 American Political 4

+Institutions

 Psychology 100 Psychology 4

 Sociology 100 Sociology 4

-Totals 72
+Totals 60